motm-therapy/website/docs/index.md

 ---
-description: This home page describes the mission, vision, and affiliations of Matters of the Mind Therapy, LLC.
+description: This home page describes the mission, vision, and affiliations of Matters of the Mind Therapy, PLLC.
 ---

 # Welcome